ankarandikar/Warmup_Project/README.md

 ## [Robot Teleop](/warmup_project/warmup_project/teleop.py)
 The robot teleoperator controls the Neato’s movement depending on the user’s keyboard input.
 The W and X keys command the robot to drive forwards and backwards, respectively, at 1 meter per second.
 The S key brings it to a stop.
 I decided to have the A and D keys make the robot turn counterclockwise and clockwise, respectively, and then continue driving forward.
 For these turning commands, the robot turns at 1 radian per second for enough time to make a 90 degree turn, then drives straight per a linear velocity command.
 Once a key is pressed, the behavior continues until another key is pressed.

-The code consists of one main if statement that checks for the keyboard input.
-If I had more time, I would want to structure my velocity commands more efficiently by using functions.

 | Key    | Result |
 | -------- | ------- |
 | W | Drive forwards |